nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

 line words and bytes

-09. `wc foo`: The `wc` command opens the file **foo** and displays the count of lines, words and bytes in the file foo on the standard output.
+09. `wc foo`: The `wc` command opens the file named _foo_ and displays the count of lines, words and bytes in the file on the standard output.

-    `wc < foo`: The `wc` command reads the stream input coming from the file **foo** and displays the count of lines, words and bytes in the file foo on the standard output.
+    `wc < foo`: The `wc` command reads the stream input coming from the file _foo_ and displays the count of lines, words and bytes in the file on the standard output.

     The command `wc` opens the file in the former case and the shell opens the file in the latter.